CookiePLMonster/CookiePLMonster.github.io/_posts/2025-01-21-tokyo-xtreme-racer-2025-review.md

 It's been 18 years since the last release of a [Tokyo Xtreme Racer](https://en.wikipedia.org/wiki/Tokyo_Xtreme_Racer){:target="_blank"}
 game outside of the two not-so-well-received mobile installments.
-This is about to change, as Genki is releasing a new TXR game in Steam Early Access on January 23rd:
+This is about to change, as Genki is releasing a new TXR game in Steam Early Access on {% include elements/time.html date="2025-01-23" text="January 23rd" %}:

 <div class="center-blocks">
 <iframe src="https://store.steampowered.com/widget/2634950/" frameborder="0" width="646" height="190"></iframe>